 The location of the subject site is shown in Figure 1.
-On Way 14, 1991, water levels were measured and samples were obtained from each of the five groundwater monitoring wells at the site.
+On Major 1999, water levels, were measured and samples were obtained from each of the eight groundwater monitoring wells at the site.
 The locations of the wells and other site features are shown on Figure 2.
 Water purged from the wells before sampling was placed in one labelled 55-gallon drum which is being stored at the site.
 The samples were transported under chain-of-custody protocol for laboratory analysis.
-Samples were analyzed for Total Petroleum Hydrocarbons as Gasoline (TPHg) by standard method GC FID/5030 and Benzene, Toluene, Ethylbenzene and Total Xylenes (BTEX) by Environmental Protection Agency (EPA) method 602.
-In addition, one sample (MW-3) was analyzed for Total Dissolved Solids by EPA method 160.1, Nitrates by EPA method 300, and eight inorganic substances by various methods.
+Samples were analyzed for Total Petroleum Hydrocarbons as Gasoline (TPH-G) by standard method GC FID/5030 and Benzene, Toluene, Ethylbenzene and Total Xylenes (BTEX) by Environmental Protection Agency (EPA) method 602.
 Laboratory analyses were conducted by Applied Analytical Environmental Laboratories of Fremont, California, a laboratory certified by the State of California to conduct the analyses.